serkanydurukan/lion-studios-takehome/README.md

 ## Final Notes

-This notebook not only contains the step-by-step analysis of the A/B test but also concludes with this report summarizing the main findings.
+This notebook (post_experiment_analysis.ipynb) not only contains the step-by-step analysis of the A/B test but also concludes with this report summarizing the main findings.

 I additionally performed **segmented analyses**:
 - iOS vs Android